-Publishers and tournament hosts have shown solidarity and mobilizing all efforts to help in the global fight against COVID-19 after cancelling dozens of flagship esports events and gaming conferences.
+Publishers and tournament hosts have shown solidarity and mobilized all efforts to help in the global fight against COVID-19 after canceling dozens of flagship esports events and gaming conferences.

 COVID-19 Hits the Esports Industry Cancelling Nearly All Flagship Events

-With the spread of the novel coronavirus (COVID-19) to over 149 countries, the disease has prompted the esports world into postponing, cancelling or rescheduling a number of competitions and conferences.
+With the spread of the novel coronavirus (COVID-19) to over 149 countries, the disease has prompted the esports world into postponing, canceling, or rescheduling a number of competitions and conferences.

 The virus has claimed over 5,300 lives globally and has spread with new severity outside China where it originated.

-After shutting a number of mainstream sports leagues, fears that the virus may spill over to the gamers’ community has prompted organizers to follow suit and suspend events on an unprecedented scale.
+After shutting a number of mainstream sports leagues, fears that the virus may spill over to the gamers’ community have prompted organizers to follow suit and suspend events on an unprecedented scale.